 The term "overfeeding" means feeding more food than your fish needs or wants to eat in one feeding.
 Even hobbyists who only feed once a day or every other day can be guilty of overfeeding if the food is not completely consumed in less than 2 or 3 minutes.
 Here are some tell-tale signs of overfeeding:

-Excessive algae growth.
-Even with proper filtration and water changes, nitrate and phosphate accumulation from heavy feeding can contribute to excessive algae growth.
+- Excessive algae growth.
+Even with proper filtration and water changes, nitrate and phosphate accumulation from heavy feeding can contribute to

 If your aquarium shows signs of overfeeding, siphon out any uneaten food, lightly vacuum the substrate and reduce the amount of food per feeding by 50%.